microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

     ![Explore Container Registry](images/exploreacr.png)

-## Deploying to an Azure Web App for containers
+##  Exercise 3: Deploying to an Azure Web App for containers

 In this exercise, we will setup a CD pipeline to deploy the web application to an Azure web app.
 First, let's create the Web App